Editor’s Note: This page has been retired and is no longer being updated.

-Here is a look at what you need to know about the European Union.
+Here is a look at the European Union.

-About the European Union: The European Union is an international organization made up of 28 European countries.
+The European Union is an international organization made up of 27 European countries.

-It governs common economic, social and security policies of its member states.
+It governs common economic, political, social and security policies of its member states.

-According the EU website, the objectives of the EU are to establish European citizenship, ensure freedom, justice and security, promote economic and social progress, and assert Europe’s role in the world.
+According to the EU website, the objectives of the European Union are to establish European citizenship, ensure freedom, justice and security, promote economic and social progress, and assert Europe’s role in the world.

 The member states delegate sovereignty to the EU institutions to represent the interests of the European Union as a whole.

 Decisions and procedures stem from treaties ratified by the member states.